Zakir-Ansari/blockchain/1. Smart Contracts/README.md

     logs	[]
     ```

-11. By now, you will see, the family account holders got increased some balance in their accounts:
+11. By now, you will see, that the family account holders have increased some balance in their accounts:

     ![](../Resources/Smart%20Contracts/Accounts-List2.JPG)